-Comic-Con International is dedicated to serving all of its attendees.
-The Deaf and Disabled Services Department was established to offer a hand to visitors with special needs, including:
+WonderCon is dedicated to serving all of its attendees.
+The Deaf and Disabled Services Department was established to offer a hand to visitors with special needs.
+Services include

-- Comfort Rooms that can be used for nursing infants, administering medication, or as a sensory shroud for attendees with special needs
+- An enclosed area for mothers nursing infants, for administering medication, or as a sensory shroud for attendees with special needs

-- American Sign Language interpreters for the deaf at many of the panels and the Masquerade
+- American Sign Language interpreters for the deaf at select panels and the Masquerade

 - A limited number of volunteer interpreters available for individual assistance

 - Special limited seating for some programming events and the Masquerade